-Wasting and COVID-19 Programme Adaptations Information Note 4 This information note provides information about apps and tools available for remote training of CHWs in context where the responsibility for treating wasting was transferred to CHWs due to COVID-19.
+Wasting and COVID-19 Programme Adaptations Information Note 4 This information note provides information about apps and tools available for remote training of CHWs in a context where the responsibility for treating wasting was transferred to CHWs due to COVID-19.

 Wasting and COVID-19 Programme Adaptations Information Note 5 This information note outlines adaptations required to existing community-based MAMI programmes in the context of COVID-19.

 Resource Lists of articles/tools that are referenced in the Wasting - COVID-19 related outputs of the Wasting GTWG: